Debit card fees and features

 There’s not much of a difference between the two, and which one you use will often come down to either personal preference, or which one your bank has a contract with.

 Since a debit card is essentially a tool for spending your own money, it will need to be linked to a transaction account.
 The money in this account is the money you have available to spend.

-Often, you’ll have the bank account first and then get the debit card later - so choosing a great bank account will likely be your first priority.
-You’re looking for an account with no monthly service fees, but don’t count on making any real interest from your bank account.
+But don’t count on making any real interest from your bank account.
 Instead, make sure you’re regularly shifting funds over to your savings account when you won’t need them for spending money.